dclong/blog/en/content/tips-on-pex.markdown

     And the Python executable must be searchable by `/usr/bin/env` if you use the default settings.
     It is kind of like that Java need to be installed on the machine to run a JAR application.

-3. If theree are multiple versions of Python installed in your system, you use the option `--python` to specify the Python interpreter (e.g., `--python=python3.7`) to use when building a pex environment file.
+3. If there are multiple versions of Python installed in your system, you use the option `--python` to specify the Python interpreter (e.g., `--python=python3.7`) to use when building a pex environment file.